-The fusion of hydrogen into helium provides the energy of the hydrogen bomb.
 The helium content of the atmosphere is about 1 part in 200,000.
 While it is present in various radioactive minerals as a decay product, the bulk of the Free World's supply is obtained from wells in Texas, Oklahoma, and Kansas.
 Outside the United States, the only known helium extraction plants, in 1984 were in Eastern Europe (Poland), the USSR, and a few in India.

 Helium has the lowest melting point of any element and is widely used in cryogenic research because its boiling point is close to absolute zero.
 Also, the element is vital in the study of super conductivity.